dandisy/adaptive-software-engineering/Adaptive Software Engineering.md

 Likewise, the trick to microservice mobility is not packing everything but instead ensuring that the deployment destination provides heavy assets, such as database clusters, in a usable and auto-discoverable form at every destination where a microservice may be deployed.
 Microservices should be written so that they can quickly discover those assets upon deployment and start using them.

-    Let’s be clear: data sharing between microservices is still the ulti‐ mate no-no. Sharing data creates tight coupling between microservices, which kills their mobility.
+    Let’s be clear: data sharing between microservices is still the ultimate no-no. Sharing data creates tight coupling between microservices, which kills their mobility.
 However, sharing a database cluster installation is absolutely OK, given that each microservice only accesses isolated, namespaced portions of it.

 > Pragmatic Mobility (Our goal is to maximize deployment mobility of a microservice, which may mean different things in different contexts)